 First, after having successfully fought back the attacks to our pensions two years ago, UUK and USS have returned with a new round of attacks.
 The USS have disregarded the recommendations and valuations of the Joint Expert Panel (JEP), which was established to end the 2018 dispute, and have instead scheduled massive contribution increases.

 Second, UCU members are striking to fight for the rights of casualised, female and BAME staff.
 Growing numbers of staff are working on short-term or precarious contracts that don’t pay them enough to make ends meet.
-There is also a persistent gender and racial pay gap.
+There is also a persistent gender, racial and sexual orientation pay gap.
 This means that at Warwick, for instance, women earn 74p for every £1 earned by men and BAME staff are paid an average of 25% less than their white colleagues.
 This action is about stopping the downgrading of pensions, ending casualisation and closing the gender and racial pay gap.